 Sloan developed the "Philadelphia Plan," a standardized public schoolhouse plan that could be scaled for different numbers of students, for the Board of Controllers of the Public Schools in 1850.
-Sloan's "Philadelphia Plan" called for a single large room on each of a school building's two or three floors that could be separated into two or four classrooms with moveable partitions; the spatial flexibility allowed students to gather in one large auditorium-like space when needed while providing the option for students to work for classroom instruction in divided spaces with more privacy and fewer distractions.
+Sloan's "Philadelphia Plan" called for a single large room on each of a school building's two or three floors that could be separated into two or four classrooms with moveable partitions; the spatial flexibility allowed students to gather in one large auditorium-like space when needed while providing the option for students to work during classroom instruction in divided spaces with more privacy and fewer distractions.
 The classrooms opened directly to exterior entrances or staircases for ease of entry and exit.
 The plan specified large windows to provide maximum light and air and often included a cupola or other roof vent to optimize heating and cooling.
 Sloan illustrated and publicized the "Philadelphia Plan" in two essays in The Model Architect (Figure 17 and Figure 18).
 Sloan's school designs of the 1850s established the standard for public school design for the second half of the century in Philadelphia, Pennsylvania, and the nation.
-Sloan is school design for the second half of the century in Philadelphia, Pennsylvania, and the nation.